 Gather the ingredients.

-In a small bowl, soften the gelatin in 1/2 cup of the cold milk.
+In a small bowl, soften gelatin in 1/2 cup of cold milk.

-In a large saucepan, gently warm up 1 1/2 cups of the milk.
+In a large saucepan, gently warm 1 1/2 cups of the milk.

-Add gelatin mixture to the warmed milk, stirring well.
+Add gelatin mixture to warmed milk, stirring well.

-Add the cream, chocolate pudding mix, vanilla, and remaining 1 cup milk.
-Simmer, stirring constantly, until the mixture has thickened.
+Add cream, chocolate pudding mix, vanilla, and remaining 1 cup milk.
+Simmer, stirring constantly, until mixture has thickened.
 Do not boil.

-Allow the ice cream base to cool.
-Pour into an airtight container and chill in the refrigerator at least 8 hours before churning.
+Allow ice cream base to cool.
+Pour into an airtight container and chill in refrigerator at least 8 hours before churning.

-When ready to prepare the ice cream, churn according to the manufacturer’s directions.
+When ready to prepare ice cream, churn according to manufacturer’s directions.

-About 15 minutes into the churning process, add the marshmallow combination to the mixture.
+About 15 minutes into churning process, add marshmallow combination to mixture.

-Spoon the churned ice cream into a freezer safe container.
+Spoon churned ice cream into a freezer safe container.
 Freeze until set, at least 2 to 4 hours.
-Scoop and enjoy!

 - Most ice cream makers for home use come with bowls that need to be set in the freezer overnight before churning ice cream.
 These bowls have double-insulated walls with coolants in between.
 When you are ready to churn the ice cream, the bowl is taken from the freezer and immediately set up with the dasher, locked into place, and the prepared ice cream mixture is added.
 The motor is then turned on and the churning begins.